-Imagine my surprise when we started hearing whispers that all was not harmonious in the Cloud.
+Imagine my surprise when we started hearing rumours that all was not harmonious in the Cloud.
 When IBM sold the software portfolio to HCL, “business as usual” was the aim.
 However, it transpires this was not the reality for HCL Connections Social Cloud.
 Customers have been told that the service was going to close on 16th July 2020.
 Furthermore, support for the software is to cease on that date too.
 See HCL’s announcements:

 So this leaves customers in a bit of a quandary.
-We hear a lot about this from the customers that we previously did data migrations for into Connections Social Cloud as well as Connections On-premise customers.
+We hear a lot about this issue from the customers that we previously did data migrations for into Connections Social Cloud as well as Connections On-premise customers.
 They are all looking for Plan B and Plan C (based around the presumption that HCL’s Plan A – Connections MultiTenant (MT) – and data migration is palatable and will land in time).

 But tempus fugit – as time ticks by, the opportunity to complete a well planned, well-rehearsed and business transparent move is reducing.
 Many of our customers tell us they see this as an opportunity to revisit their whole strategy for social collaboration.

 But as ever, one size never fits all.
 Our customers who are concerned about their content migration to HCL Connections fit into four broad categories:

 - The believers – they have faith that HCL Connections will deliver a solution that matches the benefits they have right now, with a fully formed data migration and zero impact, allowing business as usual

 - The disillusioned – they feel let down by the whole experience of accepting the Social Cloud strategy proposed by IBM, and now feel that a move to a broadly analogous system is the only option.
 They are resigned to have to swallow the gap in functionality

 - The pragmatists – they are building a new solution based around either a content migration back to on-premise Connections or (more likely) some other system such as Office 365, with a supporting application such as Beezy to fill the gaps